Frequently Asked Questions

 Many of the university professors are multi-lingual, and they may use English in the classroom to explain certain concepts, but they teach predominantly in the language of that country.
 In Spain, Costa Rica, and Peru, classes are taught in Spanish.
 In France they are taught in French.
-In Italy the language class is taught in Italian and the elective art/culture course is taught in English.
+In Italy the language class is taught in Italian and the elective culture course is taught in English.
 In China, classes are taught in Mandarin.
-In England and Ireland, courses are taught in English.

 Q: How are the homestays chosen?

-All of the homestays in Spain, Costa Rica and Peru are personally interviewed by ISA's full-time on-site staff before placing students in their homes.
-Homestays in France are directly monitored by the university in Aix.
+All of the homestays in Spain, the Dominican Republic, Costa Rica and Peru, are personally interviewed by ISA-HS's full-time on-site staff before placing students in their homes.
+Homestays in France and Italy are directly monitored by the universities in Aix and Sorrento, respectively.
 In addition, all students fill out a Housing Questionnaire before leaving, in order to match them with the most compatible family and roommate.
 All homestays are evaluated by the students at the end of the program and ISA continually updates homestay information (distance to/ from the university, members of the family, pets, etc).

 Q: What if I don't like my homestay?